-Ancient Apollonia Pontica (present-day Sozopol, Bulgria) is one of the earliest towns on the Western Black Sea coast.
+Ancient Apollonia Pontica (present-day Sozopol, Bulgaria) is one of the earliest Ancient Greek towns on the western Black Sea coast.
 The city was founded by Milesian colonists at the end of the 7th century BCE.
-As a result of intensive trade with the surrounding Thracian tribes and the Greek poleis Apollonia became one of the richest and most prosperous Greek colonies in the Black Sea region in Archaic, Classical and Hellenistic period.
-It was famous in the Ancient World for the colossal bronze statue of Apollo – the patron deity of the town, erected in front of the god’s temple.
-The excavation team lead by Dr. Krastina Panayotova conducts excavation on the small St. Kirik island (connected with the mainland with a breakwater way), where the earliest settlement of Apollonia arose and where later the sacred precinct (temenos) of the town was built.
-In the 2017 season students will address important questions concerning the continuity of religious activity at the site.
-We will continue exploring the evolution of the island from its early settlement to a later Christian religious center.
-The team plans to trace monumental wall foundations excavated in 2014-2016 and to search for remains of a propylaeum that most probably was situated in the currently excavated area.
-The excavations will take place in the periphery of the temenos and will search for remains of cult practices that probably were conducted there.
-The program include trips to significant heritage sites along the Western Black Sea Coast.
+As a result of intensive trade with the surrounding Thracian tribes and the Greek poleis, Apollonia became one of the most prosperous Greek colonies in the Black Sea region in Archaic, Classical and Hellenistic periods.
+The archaeological project takes place on the small St. Kirik island (connected to the mainland by a breakwater way), where an Archaic period neighborhood of Apollonia arose and where later the sacred precinct (temenos) of the town was built.
+On the island was situated the temple of Apollo – the patron deity of the town, famous in the Ancient World for the colossal bronze statue of the god, erected in front of it.
+Two other Ancient Greek temples, several altars, numerous ritual pits full of artifacts (donations), as well as a Late Antiquity basilica and necropolis have been excavated there so far.
+In the 2018, we will continue exploring the evolution of the site from early Greek settlement through the temenos to the Christian religious center.
+The excavations will take place in the periphery of the island and will search for remains of cult practices that were probably conducted there.
+The program includes excavations, finds processing, various workshops, lectures and presentations by specialists in the field of Ancient Greek art and archaeology, as well as trips to heritage sites along the western Black Sea Coast.
+The project venue Sozopol, is a historic town with rich cultural heritage and is a famous tourist spot offering various opportunities for intercultural experience and recreation summer activities.

 The directors welcome emails and inquiries about the research elements of this project.
 More general information (tuition, health insurance, and payment schedule) can be found under the ‘Students’ tab above.
 Any further questions may be addressed to IFR staff.
 Additional details about research, course schedule, travel, accommodation, and safety can be found on the syllabus.
 Contacting the directors or the IFR office is encouraged and appreciated.
 It may help you determine if this field school is a good fit for you.